 If you are starting out in business, FM&C can offer advice on whether to operate as a sole trader, partnership or limited company.
 If you decide a limited company is the best way forward, we can help you set this up.
 At the other end of the spectrum, we are able to assist in the dissolution of a business, whether this is partnership dissolution or the winding up of your company.
 We also advise on mergers and acquisitions as well as AIM listings and other types of corporate finance opportunities.

-Paul Fairhurst, who holds an MBA and is finishing a PhD in Intellectual Property valuation, and Aaron Menuhin, who holds an MSc in International Management in addition to his LLM in Legal Practice offer business consulting services and can work with the lawyers to help optimize your business strategy.
+Paul Fairhurst, who holds an MBA and is finishing a PhD in Intellectual Property valuation, and Aaron Menuhin, who holds an MSc in International Management in addition to his LLM in Legal Practice offer business consulting services and can help optimize your business strategy.